mkbrechtel/hello-oidc-auth-with-oauth2-proxy/README.md

-# Hello OIDC Authentication with oauth2-proxy and Python!
+# Hello OIDC Authentication with oauth2-proxy!

-An example on how to implement OIDC Authentication with oauth2-proxy and Python.
+An example on how to implement OIDC Authentication with oauth2-proxy and different Apps/Frameworks.

 ## Setup

 ```
-docker-compose up
+docker-compose -f compose.yaml -f compose.fastapi.yaml up
 ```

 ## Login